g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 News websites, academic publications, or websites dedicated to distributing research in general, should focus more on improving readability and accessibility.
 Users may not concentrate on the content because fireworks force their attention elsewhere.

 Healthcare websites, patient services or medical information should have a tranquil and calming design.
-Fireworks can be thought of inappropriate or inconsiderate in such cases where individuals require somber data.
+Fireworks can be thought of as inappropriate or inconsiderate in such cases where individuals require somber data.

 Simpler websites are designed with minimalism in mind, focusing on simplicity and a clear message.
 However, using fireworks on such pages may distract from their initial idea by making them look overloaded and unsystematic.

 ## Prerequisites
-Before you learn to use Firework Effects in a React app, you must understand React and JS basics.
+Before you learn to use Firework Effects in a React app, you must understand [React](https://react.dev/) and [JavaScript](https://www.javascript.com/) basics.
 To go through this lesson about building and customizing components, one should be aware of React components, state management, and props.
-Moreover, it would be helpful if you knew how to code in new JavaScript standards (ES6+) so that it would be easy for you to understand examples and changes made throughout the text.
+Moreover, it would be helpful if you knew how to code in new JavaScript standards [(ES6+)](https://dev.to/cliff123tech/javascript-es6-features-13co) so that it would be easy for you to understand examples and changes made throughout the text.

-Establishing a React development environment is another essential requirement; it means that Node.js and npm(Node Package Manager) should be in the machine as well.
+Establishing a React development environment is another essential requirement; it means that [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/)(Node Package Manager) should be in the machine as well.
 While these are basic tools used to manage dependencies and work with React apps generally, installing Node.js (that also brings npm as a bonus) offered on their website would be necessary if not done already.

-After installing Node.js and npm, you will need to configure your React environment by working with Create React App for beginning development.
+After installing Node.js and npm, you will need to configure your React environment by working with `Create React App` for beginning development.
 Set up a new React project that follows some common structure and lets you build customer modules It simplifies the initial setup process, allowing you to focus on building your application without worrying about configuration details.

-Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate firework effects to React application.
+Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate Firework Effects to React applications.

 ## Setting Up the React Project
 In the section, your reading will guide you through the initial phases of setting up a React project with fireworks that will be eventually integrated.
-These involve creating a new React application through the Create React App method as well as installing packages that are required .
+These involve creating a new React application through the `Create React App` method as well as installing packages that are required.

-We will begin with Create React App, a commonly used tool, it helps to establish new React projects in a standardized manner by providing structure and configuration that are standard, thereby easing setup at the start.
+We will begin with `Create React App`, a commonly used tool, that helps to establish new React projects in a standardized manner by providing structure and configuration that are standard, thereby easing setup at the start.
 Go ahead, and follow these steps.

 ### Running npx create-react-app firework-app
 Open your terminal and run the following command: